|Native American Tribes Overview: Their Culture and History

 Spaniards who reported his existence.
 Indeed, many people of Spanish descent lived with the

 southern Apaches.
-When a patrol from Coahuila recaptured a Spanish boy in 1776, they learned from
+When a patrol from Coahuila recaptured a Spanish boy in 1776, they learned

 The captive mentioned that some came from Saltillo, well to the south, as well as from Nueva

 Vizcaya and Coahuila.
-When brought into the band, this Spanish boy was placed under the charge of a
+When brought into the band, this Spanish boy was placed under the charge of

-certainly many such individuals had joined them.
+society, certainly many such individuals had joined them.

 Just how many children and women were carried off by Apaches is impossible to determine.
 Some